Solvents are useful across many industries, but you need to manage them safely due to their toxic and evaporative properties. You can:

 Counting spent solvents

-If you are a small quantity generator and recycle dangerous waste solvents on site, keep records to prove your generator status.
+If you are a small quantity generator and recycle dangerous waste solvents on site, keep records to prove your generator category.
 You must count:

 - The greatest amount of spent solvent not yet recycled for any given month.